 An over-voltage comparator shuts down the PFC section in the event of a sudden decrease in load.
 The PFC section also includes peak current limiting and input voltage brownout protection.
 The PWM section can be operated in current or voltage mode, at up to 250kHz, and includes an accurate 50% duty cycle limit to prevent transformer saturation.

-The only difference between CM6800 and CM6801 is that CM6800 includes an additional folded-back current limit for PWM section to provide short circuit protection function.
+CM6800 includes an additional folded-back current limit for PWM section to provide short circuit protection function.

 FEATURES